HyperdustLab/moss-ai-world/README.md

 - `MOSSAI_Island_NFG.sol`:  The island NFG asset contract.

-- `MOSSAI_Island.sol`: The island archive contract, managing all archival information for islands, such as names, sids, and placement records.
+- `MOSSAI_Island.sol`: The island archive contract, managing all archival information for islands, such as names, sids, and Gym space state data.

 - `Island_721.sol`: The exclusive ERC-721 asset contract assigned to users when they mint islands.